kevinofsydney/minilang_compiler/README.md

 # minilang_compiler

-a poorly functioning compiler for minilang
+A compiler for the toy language 'Minilang', a a subset of the Go language.